 The possibility of surgical treatment of a bladder tumor includes transurethral resection, for non-infiltrating small tumors and partial or total cystectomy (organ removal), depending on the clinical stage, aggression, and tumor type.
 High efficacy also has, in carcinoma in situ, especially to prevent the disease from recurring, the intravesical treatment with the Calmette-Guerin Bacillus (BCG, the same that was used to vaccinate against tuberculosis) which, deposited directly into the bladder on the neoplastic lesions, it causes their elimination.

-However, the bladder cancer treatment in Delhi, Noida today involves combined interventions, which can see employees, in various combinations, surgery, chemotherapy or immunotherapy, and radiotherapy.
+However, the best bladder cancer treatment in Delhi, Noida today involves combined interventions, which can see employees, in various combinations, surgery, chemotherapy or immunotherapy, and radiotherapy.